stockblog/jupyterhub_k8s_mcs_slurm_intel/README.md

   --values config_intel.yaml \
   --timeout 20m0s
 ```

+For testing Intel library clone repo https://github.com/intel/scikit-learn-intelex with Git extension already installed in Jupyter
+You can find Git extension on the left vertical bar
+After cloning repo you can find test Notebooks in scikit-learn-intelex/examples/notebooks/

 To use JupyterHub, enter the external IP for the proxy-public service in to a browser.
 ```console